 Similar disparities were observed when comparing income-level.
 Notice that, between 2000 and 2016, air quality in low-income communities improved from being in the dangerous red range to the acceptable lime green range.
 Meanwhile, air quality in high-income communities improved from the red range to the optimal dark green range, again, marking a more drastic air quality improvement.
 These maps attest that income also plays a significant role in the air-quality remediation of a region.

 Even as air quality is improving, it is not improving equally for all people.

 Most importantly, the results show that as a ZIP code’s racial makeup changed, so did its air quality.
 For example, as the Black population increased within a ZIP code, the amount of PM 2.5 particles also increased, diminishing the air quality.
 This was especially true in ZIP codes where more than 85 percent of the population was Black.
 A similar trend was observed for Latinx populations.
-Strikingly, the opposite trend was seen in predominantly white ZIP codes.
-As more white residents moved into a community, the amount of PM2.5 particles decreased.
+Strikingly, the opposite trend was seen in ZIP codes where the white population was increasing.
+As more white residents moved into the community, the air quality improved.
+These results suggest that the racial makeup of a community strongly influences the remediation and enforcement of emission regulations.

 Dominici said seeing the disparities on maps was key to helping readers of the study understand the dire situation, pointing to the partnership with Esri as being particularly helpful.

 “By working with Esri, not only have we kept this paper at a very high level of scientific rigor, which is important, but we have also taken many steps forward by being able to communicate and visualize our results,” she said.

 Anyone can capture the disparity pattern easily from our maps and animations.